OriolAbril/gsoc2019_blog/_posts/2019-07-20-half-gsoc-reached.markdown

 The other block of my proposal were convergence analysis tools.
 A great deal of tools was published while I was writing the proposal, and they were added to the stats module in ArviZ right before the start of my coding period.
-I reviewed extensively the pull request that added all these tools as well as read the papers to get the most familiar possible with how they worked and how they were implemented.
+I reviewed extensively the pull request that added all these tools and read the papers to get familiar with how they worked and how they were implemented.

 In this block, my work consisted in creating plotting functions to allow graphical exploration of all the new convergence analysis tools.
-These include local, quantile and evolution effective sample size plots and local and quantile Monte-Carlo standard error.
-Both plots leave room for great
-customization: some examples can be seen below:
+These include local, quantile and evolution effective sample size plots and local and quantile Monte-Carlo standard error plots.
+Both plots leave room for great customization, some examples can be seen below:

 ![plot_ess]({{ site.url }}/assets/images/plot_ess_evolution.png)